Aashishsharma/Learnings/React/React-advanced.md

 ## CODE SPLITTING
 Bundling is great, but as your app grows, your bundle will grow too.
 So we use code splitting
-The best way to introduce code-splitting into your app is through the dynamic import() syntax.
+The best way to introduce code-splitting into your app is using React.lazy using dynamic import
 ```javascript
 import {add} from './math'
 console.log(add(16, 26))